A First Timer's Guide To Disneyland Paris

 Best For Budget.

 If you're on a tight budget, the quick service restaurants are a great option.
-Cafe Hyperion, Toad Hall, Hakuna Matata and Earl of Sandwich are among our favourites and ones we have been to many times, When on a budget, we also love the baguettes and Mickey shaped sandwiches for lunch and bring our own crisps and drinks to enjoy with them.
+Cafe Hyperion, Toad Hall, Hakuna Matata and Earl of Sandwich are among our favourites and ones we have been to many times.
+The baguettes and Mickey shaped sandwiches are a great budget-friendly option for lunch and you can bring your own crisps, snacks and drinks to enjoy with them.
 For those looking for a very budget friendly place to eat, there's even a McDonalds located in Disney Village.
-If you would like to enjoy a table service meal, Rainforest Cafe and Annette's diner are two of our favourite less expensive table service restaurants and would highly recommend both.
+If you would like to enjoy a table service meal, Rainforest Cafe and Annette's are two of our favourite less expensive table service restaurants and would highly recommend both.

 What To Pack